wassy92x/lovelace-ha-dashboard/README.md

 | haptic          | string | **Optional** | Haptic feedback for the [Beta IOS App](http://home-assistant.io/ios/beta) _success, warning, failure, light, medium, heavy, selection_ | `none`      |
 | repeat          | number | **Optional** | How often to repeat the `hold_action` in milliseconds.                                                                                 | `non`       |

+# Note
+The sidebar is responsive and scales between 300px width and 500px.
+If screen is smaller than 1024px

 # Example
 ```